Exploring the Mysteries of the First Christmas

 “And behold, an angel of the Lord stood before them, and the glory of the Lord shone around them, and they were greatly afraid…So it was, when the angels had gone away from them into heaven, the shepherds said to one another, ‘Let us now go to Bethlehem and see this thing that has come to pass, which the Lord has made known to us.’
 And they came with haste and found Mary and Joseph and the Babe lying in a manger.”
 Luke 2:9,15-16

 These priest shepherds did not have a star to follow.
-They only had information from the angels to go to the City of David, which they already knew as Bethlehem.
+They only knew they had to go to the City of David (Bethlehem), where, like the Magi, they likely asked the neighbors if they knew anyone who had given birth recently.

 “Now when they had seen Him, they made widely known the saying which was told them concerning this Child.”
 Luke 2:17